SummaryΒΆ

 in using this interface.

-may be created using an AssessmentOffered
+An AssessmentSession may be created using an AssessmentOffered

-.
+or AssessmentTaken Id.
 If instantiated with an

-an AssessmentTaken
+AssessmentOffered Id, an AssessmentTaken is implicitly

 created and further references to its state should be performed using

-the AssessmentTaken
+the AssessmentTaken Id.

-is a mapping of an AssessmentOffered
+An AssessmentSession is a mapping of an AssessmentOffered to an

 identifier representing this relationship.

-.
+appear in more than one Assessment.
 Item banks may be used to

-catalog sets of Items and/or sets of Assessments
+catalog sets of Items and/or sets of Assessments.